Our Tea Philosophy (which is not everyone’s!) is to identify quality as a Tea that

 Same goes for a tea being comfortable on the body, if aged appropriately it will simply be welcomed by your body and the Tea will “drink itself”.

-A great tasting Tea that swallows itself is a good extra check for quality Tea, but do note that some liquid will taste nicely (perhaps very sweet) without having any of the transformative qualities mentioned above.
+A great tasting Tea that swallows itself is a good extra check for quality Tea, but do some liquid will taste nicely (perhaps very sweet) without having any of the transformative qualities mentioned above.

 So while great taste is a necessary condition, it’s not enough.
 And certainly buying Tea on taste alone will be much more expensive (as they tend to be collectible and priced accordingly) on average.